docker/docs/content/scout/policy/_index.md

 A policy defines one or more criteria that your artifacts should fulfill.
-For example, one of the default policies in Docker Scout is the **Critical vulnerabilities** policy, which proclaims that your artifacts must not contain any critical vulnerabilities.
+For example, one of the default policies in Docker Scout is the **Critical vulnerabilities** policy, which requires that your artifacts must not contain any critical vulnerabilities.
 If an artifact contains one or more vulnerabilities with a critical severity, that artifact fails the evaluation.